christocarr/CV/README.md

 I enjoy building digital products that either solve problems or entertain people.
 Preferrably in Javascript and React.

 I'm self driven, hard working and easy going.
-I am currently studying Computing and IT and The Open University.
+I am currently studying Computing and IT at The Open University.

 ## Experience:
 ### CVS Brent(2019)